Dysarthria vs. Aphasia in Children: What’s the Difference and How Can You Help?

 Written by: Michelle Altamura, M.S.
 CCC-SLP TSSLD CAS

 Watching your child struggle to speak can be confusing and emotional.
+When trying to understand the underlying issues, recognizing the difference between dysarthria and dysphasia is crucial.
 Maybe their words come out unclear, maybe they say something that doesn’t make sense, or maybe they stop talking altogether.
 As a parent or caregiver, it’s natural to want answers—and fast.

 Two speech and language challenges that can affect children are dysarthria and aphasia.
 They may look similar at first, but they come from different causes and require different types of support.
 Understanding the difference can help you get the right help for your child and feel more confident in what to expect.